In this topic

 In the field, you often work in areas without a data connection.
-If that's the case, you can download the map to make it available when you have no connection.
+If that's the case, you can download the map to make it available when you do not have a connection.
 You can also download or copy basemaps directly to your device and reuse them across multiple maps.
-Once you have your map offline, you will be able to work with your map (including collecting and editing data) the same as when you were connected.
+Once you have your map offline, you can work with your map, including collecting and editing data, in the same way as when you're connected.

 To work offline, download the map to your device.

 - If your map is available for download, select Download to start downloading the map.